What is the test for interpreting language in a will?

 How have courts interpreted the Canada Pension Plan Retirement Rule in the context of complex pension plans?
 (Prince Edward Island, Canada)

-What is the test for a motion to vary a custody order?
+What is the standard of review in a custody matter?
 (Prince Edward Island, Canada)

-What is the duty of a plaintiff to mitigate?
+What is the limitation of authority imposed by the client on the solicitor?
 (Prince Edward Island, Canada)

 X